Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Use the Software for Commercial Use
 - Modify the Software for internal commercial use (subject to the restrictions in Section 4), provided that: (i) modifications are limited to configuration, integration, and interface layers, (ii) Licensee may NOT modify the core functionality, algorithms, or architecture of the Software, and (iii) any modifications that alter core functionality require Licensor's prior written consent
-- Deploy the Software internally without AGPL disclosure obligations
+- Deploy the Software internally
 - Integrate the Software into proprietary systems, stacks, or workflows
 - Use the Software solely for use by Authorized Users, up to the limits set forth in the applicable Ordering Documents

-**IMPORTANT — No Source Code Access Rights:**
-This License does NOT grant Licensee any right to access, view, or receive the source code of the Software.
-Licensee receives only object code, compiled binaries, or executable versions of the Software.
-Source code access is not included in this License and is not granted by this License.
-Any source code access, if provided at all, is provided separately under a separate agreement and subject to additional terms and restrictions.
-Licensee has no right to demand, request, or require source code access as part of this License.

-For clarity: this section applies only to the commercial, non-open-source distribution of the Software.
-It does not limit any rights you already have to source code made publicly available under AGPL-3.0.
+**Source code access.**

+Source code is publicly available for inspection and study.
+This Commercial License does not obligate Licensor to provide additional source access, private repositories, or proprietary modules unless explicitly included in Ordering Documents or a separate SOW.

 **Authorized Users and Seat Limits.**